 “Gen Z wants transparency, personalized attention, equitable treatment, and options when it comes to how they work,” said Adel Alfalasi, Head of the UAE at Oliver Wyman.

 “This generation will drive changes that lead to a more adept private sector, but also a more agile public sector.
-Organizations that take this cohort seriously now will find themselves ahead in the years to come,” he added.
+Organisations that take this cohort seriously now will find themselves ahead in the years to come,” he added.

 The Oliver Wyman Forum report examines how this generation views the world, and how they will change through two years of extensive research.